Eggleston Youth Centers, Inc.

 CAREER TRACK LEADING TO THIS POSITION:

 Candidates will have a minimum of four years of leadership experience in the development of child service programs and administration of grant and contract funded programs.
 The successful candidate should have a general knowledge of the regulations governing child welfare and mental health agencies.
 Being skilled in financial planning, regulatory guidelines, contract management and applicable laws and regulations pertaining to the Department of Mental Health is essential.
-Experience developing strategic plans and fiscally sound programs is strongly preferred.
+Experience developing strategic plans and fiscally sound programs is preferred.

 It will be important for candidates to have an appreciation for, and ideally experience working with youth residential and children’s programs, diverse populations and implementing trauma informed services and philosophies.
 Experience working with county and state funding agencies would be beneficial.
 Experience working in California is preferred.